HITECH Act: What You Need to Know

 The HITECH Act, short for Health Information Technology for Economic and Clinical Health Act, is a comprehensive healthcare legislation passed by the U.S. government in 2009.
 Its primary goal is to promote the adoption and meaningful use of electronic health records (EHRs) by healthcare providers in the country and improve the privacy and security of personal health information.
-It is an extension of HIPAA or Health Insurance Portability and Accountability Act, which was enacted in 1996.
-HITECH has a significant impact on the healthcare industry, especially when it comes to the privacy and security of electronic health information.
+It is an extension of the Health Insurance Portability and Accountability Act (HIPAA), which was enacted in 1996.
+HITECH has a significant impact on the healthcare industry, especially when it comes to the privacy and security of personally identifiable and protected health information (PII/PHI).
 In this article, we will discuss everything you need to know about HITECH and its implications for healthcare providers.

 What Is HITECH and Why Was It Enacted?